mostafatouny/awesome-theoretical-computer-science/README.md

 - [TCS Stack Exchange](https://cstheory.stackexchange.com/) - Stack Exchange (QnA) of theoretical computer science.
 - [TCS Subreddit](https://www.reddit.com/r/theoreticalcs)- Theoretical computer science's subreddit.
 # Other Resources<a name=other_resources></a>
+## Tools

+- [Synthical](https://synthical.com) - AI-powered collaborative research environment.
+You can use it to get recommendations of articles based on reading history, simplify papers, find out what articles are trending, search articles by meaning (not just keywords), create and share folders of articles, see lists of articles from specific companies and universities, and so on.

 ## Blog Posts and Essays<a name=other_resources_blog_posts_and_essays></a>
 - [Omer Reingold.
 The Practice of Theory Research](https://omereingold.wordpress.com/cs-163-the-practice-of-theory-research/) - A research methods course, concentrating on the how rather than the what.
 It focuses on research practices common for computer science theory research.
 - [Omer Reingold.
 TOC: a Personal Perspective (2021)](https://theorydish.blog/2021/04/15/toc-a-personal-perspective-2021/) - In celebration of 25 years for “TOC: a Scientific Perspective (1996),” by Oded Goldreich and Avi Wigderson.
 It spots the light on a criticism directed to TCS, that it is not as deep as Math and not as useful as CS.